natekdang/rshell/README.md

 ## Known Bugs

-When a command fails, exit needs to be input multiple times (usually twice)
+As of right now, ending a command with a connector errors

 Exit rarely closes entire bash, but could not replicate so it was possibly user error